mBialczak/simpleARKANOID/README.md

 5. CRITERION: The project uses smart pointers instead of raw pointers.

-   The project doesn't use raw pointers for menaging resources.
+   The project doesn't use raw pointers for managing resources.
 The only cases were raw pointers are used, is for passing raw pointers to interal SDL library function.

    In class AudioMixer: data member: std::unordered_map<Sound, std::unique_ptr<Mix_Chunk, std::function<void(Mix_Chunk\*)>>> \_sound_effects;